polkafoundry/polkadocs/docs/guide/README.md

 <img src='./call.png' style='width:629px;box-shadow:0 0 3px 0 rgba(0,0,0,.2)' alt='DevTools Call Contract'>

 Select the contract method (function) you want to call from the dropdown list, supply the parameters if needed, then hit the _Call/Send_ button.
-The call's result will appear on the lower section.
+The call's result will appear on the lower section of the page.

 ::: tip
 Each deployed contract is given an address in form of `teat1...`.
 You can call it anytime later if you know the address.
 Find the address in the Icetea Studio's Output panel after each time you deploy.